End of life signs

 Changes that people with brain tumours may experience

-As well as the changes that are part of the natural dying process, people with brain tumours may experience additional symptoms due to the tumour and increased pressure in the brain.
+As well as the end of life signs that are part of the natural dying process, people with brain tumours may have more symptoms.
+This is because of the tumour and the extra pressure in the brain.
 The exact symptoms may depend on where the tumour is in their brain.

 - seizures (particularly if they had seizures previously, but some may have seizures for the first time)